aurelberra/stopwords/README.md

 This repository contains Ancient Greek and Latin [stopwords](https://github.com/aurelberra/stopwords/blob/master/rationale.md#about-stopwords) for textual analysis.

-The lists were primarily designed to be used in the [Voyant Tools](https://voyant-tools.org/) environment, where they are implemented.
-Their creation is documented in the [project rationale and history](rationale.md) and the [revision notes](revision_notes.md).
+The lists were first designed to be used in the [Voyant Tools](https://voyant-tools.org/) environment, where they are implemented.
+They are also integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package.

+The creation of these data sets is documented in the [project rationale and history](rationale.md) and the [revision notes](revision_notes.md).

 # Current lists